blaine-dodson/wordlist/README.md

     -o <output>        Specify a target wordlist file, defaults to 'word-list.txt'

 #### Args
-    <PATH>...    word files to read into the wordlist
+    <PATH>...    text files to read into the wordlist.
+Defaults to reading from the command line if left blank.

 ### Pick
 Display random words from the wordlist